 EU MDR Clinical Evaluation Requirement – Understanding the CER

 Are you ready to impress your Notified Body and sail through your clinical evidence review?
-If you are an aspiring CER writer or medical writer you won’t want to miss today’s deep dive.
+You won’t miss today’s deep dive if you are an aspiring CER writer or medical writer.

 What is a Clinical Evaluation Report (CER)?

-Under the new European Medical Devices Regulation (EU MDR 2017/745), CERs will be required for all classes of products and this will be strictly enforced by your notified body.
-The depth and extent of evidence needed however shall be proportional to the nature, classification, intended purpose and risks of the device under evaluation, as well as to the medical device manufacturer’s claims pertaining to the device.
+However, the depth and extent of evidence needed shall be proportional to the nature, classification, intended purpose, and risks of the device under evaluation and the medical device manufacturer’s claims about the device.

-To illustrate, low risk, well-established products like thermometers may not need a clinical investigation.
-However, these devices must still comply with safety and efficacy guidelines and perform all of the Post Market Surveillance (PMS) activities outlined in the regulation.
+To illustrate, low-risk, well-established products like thermometers may not require clinical investigation.
+However, these devices must comply with safety and efficacy guidelines.
+And perform all the Post Market Surveillance (PMS) activities outlined in the regulation.

 The clinical evaluation should be thorough and objective, emphasizing the significance of risks that remain after mitigation strategies have been employed by the manufacturer and should account for both favorable and unfavorable data.

-Here are some of the elements that should be included in the CER scoping process, though some of these apply only to “new” devices getting CE Marking for the first time.
+Here are some elements that should be included in the CER scoping process.
+However, some apply only to “new” devices getting CE Marking for the first time.

-- General information pertaining to the device such as the device and manufacturer name, CE Marking status of the device, where the device is marketed outside Europe
+- General information about the device, such as the device and manufacturer name, CE Marking status of the device, where the device is marketed outside Europe

 - Intended use and Indications for use